 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Depending on your topic, you may also want to explore resources on the Political Science library research guide.
-Also, consult the Reference Books listed on the tab (above).
-These are great resources for helping you think about your topic in new ways.
+- Depending on your topic, you may also want to explore resources on the Political Science library research guide.

 ProQuest US Newsstream

 Indexing and selected full text access to over 350 newspapers from around the world.
 Archival coverage begins in 1985 for some titles.
 Access is provided by eLibraryMN (ELM).

 Access World News (Newsbank)

 Provides the full text of global, regional and local news sources.
 Coverage ranges from over 40 Minnesota sources to international sources from over 200 countries.

 We have a number of primary source and other resources that might be useful, depending on your topic.
 Browse the databases below to see what might fit.

 Provides reporting and analysis on issues in the news, with coverage of health, social trends, criminal justice, international affairs, education, the environment, technology and the economy.
 Each report includes an introductory overview, a background and chronology, an assessment of the current situation, a pro/con debate by representatives of opposing positions, and bibliographies of key sources.

 This collection brings together journals, compiled legislative histories, congressional hearings and reports, Supreme Court briefs, and more related to gun regulation.